 A massive project photograph, taken specifically for this purpose, was printed on vinyl and mounted on a wall in the employee break room.

-The Steam Plant's 2017 renovation included interiors by Spokane-based HDG Architecture and complementary graphics by helveticka.
+A recent renovation at the Steam Plant included interiors by Spokane-based HDG Architecture and complementary graphics by helveticka.

 Working with HDG and the Steam Plant team, helveticka created cut-vinyl window graphics to identify individual spaces.